Amanda Bouvier - MBACP (Accredited), MA, BA Hons, Dip. Counselling

 Initial telephone consultation: Free of charge

-Individuals: £50 per session.
-Sliding scale for sessions 6.30 pm onwards.
+Individuals: £50 per session during the day.
+Fees for evening sessions increase depending on the time of the session.
 Sessions are 50 minutes in duration, and held weekly

-Children up to 12 years: £35-£45 depending on duration of session.
-Length of session depends on individual child.
+Children up to 12 years: £45 per session.
+Length of session depends on individual child, their age and their needs.
+The maximum session-time is 45 minutes.
 Sessions are weekly to begin with, and may reduce in frequency over time, depending on the progress of the individual child

 Couples: £70-£90 per session, depending on individual circumstances and time of day.
 Sessions are 75 minutes in duration and are held weekly to begin with, reducing in frequency as the process progresses